PSG confirm Ramos signing on two-year contract

 Paris Saint-Germain have announced that Sergio Ramos has joined them on a two-year contract, with the former Real Madrid defender preparing to take on a new adventure in France.

-The Spanish centre-half has told the club's official website: "I am very happy to join Paris Saint-Germain.
+Ramos has told his new club's official website: "I am very happy to join Paris Saint-Germain.

 "This is a big change in my life, a new challenge and it's a day I will never forget.